moebrowne/bash-argument-parser/README.md

 There is a helper function named `argExists()` which takes the name of an argument as its only parameter and returns a boolean.

+`argExist` will return false if the argument has fallen back to its default value*

 ```bash
 # -v